Iran and the 1979 Revolution

 Rāh-i Mujāhid contains valuable memoirs and information on the militant religious opposition to the Shah in the 1960s-1970s.
 It was published in approximately 90 issues in the 1980s and early 1990s.

 Besides printing official communiques and proclamations, Rastākhīz carried considerable information on the national organisation in the various regions of the country, and attempted to woo leading thinkers and intellectuals by hosting “roundtable” discussions in 1977 and 1978.

 It was wound down after approximately 1060 issues in autumn 1978, as the revolutionary fervour was gathering pace.

-Shurāi-yi Nivīsandagān - Coming soon
+Shurāi-yi Nivīsandagān - NEW

 This was the official publication of the Shurāi-yi Nivīsandagān va Hunarmandan-i Īrān, a break-away group of poets, writers and intellectuals who were expelled, or left, the Kānūn-i Nivīsandagān-i Īrān, the main ‘trade union’ of Iranian intellectuals.
 The Shura (council) was led by the noted Marxist intellectual Maḥmūd Iʻtimād Zādih Bihʹāzīn, and followed a political orientation loosely connected to the Iran’s main communist party, the Tudeh Party.

 The content of this publication is varied and reflects the extent to which Tudeh Party sympathisers permeated the arts and humanities.
 The Shura was disbanded in 1983 after the banning of the Tudeh Party.